 - I-9 form - used to authenticate both the employee's identity and eligibility to work in the United States.
-HR is required to have this completed form, along with appropriate documents prior to the first day of your employment.
-The form must be completed in the Human Resources office so please bring the original documents with you.
+HR is required to have this completed form, along with presenting appropriate documents prior to/on the first day of your employment.
+The form must be completed in Workday before bringing the appropriate documents to the Human Resources office.

 - Check out the map of campus

 - Attend your benefits orientation with HR staff